-The first online Imagine Arts Festival will get underway on Friday, October 16th at 12 pm with a total of 40 events taking place all freely available to the public.
+The first Imagine Arts Festival online will get underway on Friday, October 16th at 12 pm with a total of 40 events taking place all freely available to the public.

-According to the Imagine Festival Manager, this is a big step for the festival which is 19 years old.
+According to the Imagine Arts Festival Manager, this is a big step for the festival which is 19 years old.

 “It is an adventure that we are excited to embark upon, perhaps this online element may even remain as part of our festival offering from here on.”

-The festival opens with a virtual art trail and a series of virtual exhibitions along with the opening of a virtual art shop.
 The artists set to exhibit their work include Margo Banks, Janet Sibley, “I” a curated selection of works by emerging artists; Kitsch Doom, Ciara O’ Neill, Matt Higgs, William Murray and MONUMENTS II (Memory Traces) by Ciara Rodgers.

 Creating Together Apart is another such exhibition that features young artists and their works which were created during lockdown.
 They will be showcased in the windows of City Square in Waterford and virtually.